microsoft/RTVS-docs/installation.md

 so we leave things this way by default.
 However, for those of you who want our tailored experience, enabling it is really easy to do.
 Just run the Data Science Settings from the R Tools menu:

+**IMPORTANT NOTE: you should save your current settings if you want to revert back to them: Tools / Import and Export Settings.**

 ![](./media/RTVS-Installation-data-scientist-layout.png)